redsanket/spark/external/storm/guide/security/index.rst

 Accessing External Services Through Multitenant Storm
 ======================================================

-We've discussed authorization and authentication for Storm at Yahoo.
+We've discussed authorization and authentication for Storm at Oath.
 In this section, we'll look at using credentials for multi-tenant Storm to access external services.

 If you are running your own cluster without multi-tenancy, you can simply use